SocAIty/face2face/docs/WebService.md

 For example it allows you to deploy the service with [Runpod](https://runpod.io) out of the box.
 Checkout the [DOCKERFILE](DOCKERFILE) for runpod.
+To start fasttaskapi with runpod backend set the environment variable `FTAPI_BACKEND=runpod`.

 # Usage